-Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university, with two-thirds of all coursework completed through a traditional college setting of residence and/or distance education, and with a major concentration of 30 semester hours in music.
+Prerequisites: A bachelor's degree with 70 credits of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university, with two-thirds of all courses work completed through a traditional college setting of residence and/or distance education, and with a major concentration of 30 credits in music.
 Prospective graduate students must arrange for an audition.
-Repertoire requirements for auditions may be obtained from Admission or the Dean of the School of Fine Arts and Communication.
+Repertoire requirements for auditions must be obtained from Admission or the dean of the School of Fine Arts & Communication.
 The audition must be completed before being considered for admission.
-Students not holding a Bob Jones University undergraduate degree may be asked to take Bible courses Bi 401 and Bi 402 in addition to other degree requirements.
+Students not holding a Bob Jones University undergraduate degree may be asked to take Bible courses Bi 401 and 402 in addition to the other degree requirements.